dynatrace-oss/opentelemetry-metric-python/README.md

 #### Export OneAgent Metadata

-If running on a host with a running OneAgent, setting this option will export metadata collected by the OneAgent to the Dynatrace endpoint.
+If running on a host with a running OneAgent, setting the `export_oneagent_metadata` option to `True` will export metadata collected by the OneAgent to the Dynatrace endpoint.
 If no Dynatrace API endpoint is set, the default exporter endpoint will be the OneAgent endpoint, and this option will be set automatically.
 Therefore, if no endpoint is specified, we assume a OneAgent is running and export to it, including metadata.